As SVB’s demise roils markets, we examine the regulators’ fast action and what the “costs” of that may be, as well as implications for Fed rate hikes.

 While some of these questions will likely take time to sort out, we think the latter one regarding the Fed’s rate hike cycle is already being answered.
 As the SVB crisis reached its apex late last week, market-based expectations of Fed rate hikes began to recede.

-Prior to SVB’s collapse, the Fed was balancing the still-strong labour market against persistent inflation.
-Now the Fed has to prioritise financial system vulnerabilities as well.
+Prior to SVB’s collapse, the Fed was balancing the still-strong labor market against persistent inflation.
+Now the Fed has to prioritize financial system vulnerabilities as well.

 The Fed likes to state that it is “data dependent” when it comes to making interest rate decisions.
 We think the SVB crisis is a big data point that the Fed can’t and won’t ignore.
 In our view, it argues that the Fed should pause its rate hike cycle sooner rather than later, so as to let the financial system and economy absorb the significant hikes it has already implemented.